R3Conclave/conclave-core-sdk/docs/docs/mail.md

    * Avoid hacks like pseudo-certificates.
    * Enable enclaves to talk to each other even if they can't be loaded simultaneously.
    * Move session management *and expiry* out of the enclave.
-   * Get other benefits like reusing MQ brokers, integrating with Corda flows, storing messages to databases, and supporting M-to-1 inbound message collection.